 Fresenius Group's acquisitions in the fiscal year have created a significant amount of intangible assets, including goodwill, tradenames and management contracts.
-At December 31, 2006 and December 31, 2005, the carrying amount of goodwill and non-amortizable intangible assets with indefinite useful lives amounted to \notin 7,457 million and \notin 5,069 million, respectively, which represented 50% and 44%, respectively, of total assets.
+At December 31, 2006 and December 31, 2005, the carrying amount of goodwill and non-amortizable intangible assets with indefinite useful lives amounted to $\leqslant$ 7,469 million and $\leqslant$ 5,085 million, respectively, which represented 50% and 44%, respectively, of total assets.

-In accordance with SFAS No. 142 (Goodwill and Other Intangible Assets), an impairment test of goodwill and non-amortizable intangible assets with indefinite useful lives is performed at least once a year, or if events occur or circumstances change that would indicate the carrying amount might be impaired (impairment test).
+In accordance with IFRS 3 (Business Combinations), an impairment test of goodwill and non-amortizable intangible assets with indefinite useful lives is performed at least once a year, or if events occur or circumstances change that would indicate the carrying amount might be impaired (impairment test).

-To comply with the regulations of SFAS No. 142 and determine possible impairments of these assets, the fair value of the reporting unit determined in accordance with SFAS No. 142 is compared to the reporting unit's carrying amount.
-The fair value of each reporting unit is estimated using estimated future cash flows for the unit discounted by a weighted-average cost of capital (WACC) specific to that reporting unit.
+To comply with the regulation of IFRS 3 and determine possible impairments of these assets, the fair value of the cash generating units (CGUs) is compared to the CGUs' carrying amount.
+The fair value of each CGU is estimated using estimated future cash flows for the unit discounted by a weighted-average cost of capital (WACC) specific to that CGU.
 Estimating the discounted future cash flows involves significant assumptions, especially regarding future reimbursement rates and sales prices, number of treatments, sales volumes and costs.
-In determining discounted cash flows, the Fresenius Group utilizes for every reporting unit its three-year budget, projections for years 4 to 10 and a corresponding growth rate for all remaining years.
-These growth rates are for Fresenius Medical Care between 0 % and 4 %, for Fresenius Kabi 2% and for Fresenius ProServe 1%.
-This discount factor is determined by the WACC of the respective reporting unit.
-The Fresenius Medical Care's WACC consists of a basic rate of 6.83 % for 2006.
-This basic rate is then adjusted by a country specific risk rate within each reporting unit for determining the reporting unit's fair value.
-In 2006, this rate ranged from 0% to 9%.
-In the business segments Fresenius ProServe and Fresenius Kabi the WACC amounts to 6.75 %, country specific adjustments did not occur.
-In case that the fair value of the reporting unit is less than its carrying amount the difference is at first recorded as an impairment of the fair value of the goodwill.
+In determining discounted cash flows, the Fresenius Group utilizes for every CGU its three-year budget, projections for years four to ten and a corresponding growth rate for all remaining years.
+These growth rates are for Fresenius Medical Care between 0 % and 4%, for Fresenius Kabi 2% and for Fresenius ProServe 1%.
+This discount factor is determined by the WACC of the respective CGU.
+The Fresenius Medical Care's WACC consists of a basic rate of 6.83% for 2006.
+This basic rate is then adjusted by a country specific risk rate within each CGU for determining the CGU's fair value.
+In 2006, this rate ranged from 0 % to 9 %.
+In the business segments Fresenius ProServe and Fresenius Kabi, the WACC amounts to 6.75 %, country specific adjustments did not occur.
+In case that the fair value of the CGU is less than its carrying amount the difference is at first recorded as an impairment of the fair value of the goodwill.
+In case that the fair value of the CGU is less than its carrying amount, the difference is at first recorded as an impairment of the fair value of the goodwill.